West Virginia Rental Agreement

 West Virginia Landlord Tenant Laws

-• Warranty of Habitability – West Virginia landlords must provide rental property which has basic health and safety features like plumbing, heating, and sound building structure.
-If tenants request necessary repairs, the landlord must do them within a “reasonable” time, or else the tenant can terminate the lease and/or sue the landlord.
+• Warranty of Habitability – West Virginia landlords can only rent out habitable property.
+This means providing certain basic health and safety features like heat, plumbing, and electricity.
+Landlords must repair any issues within a reasonable time.
+Failure to repair lets the tenant end the lease and/or sue the landlord.
 West Virginia doesn’t let tenants repair and deduct, or withhold rent.

-• Evictions – West Virginia landlords may evict tenants for a number of reasons including default on rent, lease violations, or illegal acts.
+• Evictions – West Virginia landlords may evict tenants for a number of reasons including nonpayment of rent, lease violations, or illegal acts.
 Depending on the type of eviction, a landlord might have to serve the tenant with a particular notice to quit.
 In West Virginia, evictions usually take 1-3 months.

-• Security Deposits – West Virginia law does not set a maximum cap on the amount of a security deposit.
-After a lease ends, any funds not deducted from the security deposit must be returned within 60 days (45 days, if a new tenant moves in immediately).
+• Security Deposits – West Virginia law does not limit the amount of a security deposit.
+When a lease ends, the landlord must return any unused portion of a tenant’s deposit within 60 days (45 days, if a new tenant moves in immediately).

-• Lease Termination – West Virginia tenants may terminate a month-to-month lease with one month’s advance notice.
-To terminate a fixed-term lease before the term ends, a tenant generally must experience landlord harassment, unit uninhabitability, domestic abuse, or active military duty.
+• Lease Termination – West Virginia tenants may end a month-to-month lease with one month of advance notice.
+Terminating a fixed-term lease early usually requires landlord harassment, unit uninhabitability, domestic abuse, or active military duty.

-• Rent Increases and Fees – West Virginia does not set a maximum cap on rent increases, limit them to particular economic situations, or require advance notice before the increase is announced.
-There is likewise no cap on late fees, but returned check fees are capped at $25.
+• Rent Increases and Fees – West Virginia does not limit the amount or timing of a rent increase.
+There is likewise no cap on late fees.
+Returned check fees have a $25 limit.

-• Landlord Entry – West Virginia landlords have the right to enter rental property at reasonable times, for purposes related to the tenancy like repairs and inspections.
-They must give a reasonable amount of advance notice (customarily at least 24 hours) before entering, unless it’s an emergency.
+• Landlord Entry – West Virginia landlords have the right to enter rental property at reasonable times, for reasonable business purposes like repairs and inspections.
+Except in emergencies, they must give reasonable advance notice (by custom at least 24 hours).

-• Settling Legal Disputes – West Virginia allows landlord-tenant disputes valued at less than $10,000 in small claims courts.
+• Settling Legal Disputes – West Virginia lets small claims courts hear landlord-tenant disputes, as long as the amount in controversy is under $10,000.
 Since these are magistrate courts, they typically can only resolve disputes related to money.
 Eviction isn’t usually available in small claims.

 To learn more about landlord tenant laws in West Virginia, click here.